utfsm-eg2-data-analysis/Analyser/README.md

 ### Debug for ROOT

-From ROOT v6.14 onwards, it has become necessary to copy all dictionaries files into the dynamic libraries folders `slib`.
+From ROOT v6.14 onwards, it has become necessary to copy all dictionary files into the dynamic libraries folders `slib`.
-To fix the annoying warning message, you should run this commands:
+To fix the annoying warning message, you should run these commands:

 * Inside ClasTool directory, run:
 ```